GO SAMBICA br>

 The counseling team members develop deep relationships with the campers through intentional investment.
 The gift of evangelism and discipleship is shown through the course of each day as counselors create an environment where campers are shown the joy of being who God created them to be.

-This role requires a desire to show the love of Jesus Christ through words and deeds.
+Day Camp Counselor (15): This role requires a desire to show the love of Jesus Christ through words and deeds.
 You Counselors are on the front line of ministry as they engage their campers through building relationships in order to speak truth into their lives.
-Counselors must have the ability to work with children and youth, as they will be responsible for 10-12 campers each week.
+Day Camp counselors must have the ability to work with children and youth, as they will be responsible for 10-12 campers each week.
 Experience leading small group bible studies and activities preferred.
 Looking for someone with high energy, a fun attitude and a desire to see youth experience Jesus in one of the coolest places on earth: camp!
-Counselors will be hired with the understanding that they may alternate helping with Day and Overnight cabins, receiving a boost in compensation for each week they are working with Overnight Camp.
-Weekly Wage: TBD, plus room and board..

 |7:00am||Early Camper Drop Off|